Francis-Calingo/francis-calingo/README.md

 <div id="header" align="center">
   <h1>Hello, welcome to Francis' GitHub! 👋</h1>
   <p>Greetings, reader!
-My name is Francis Emmanuel Calingo, and I'm an aspiring geospatial data scientist with an undergraduate degree in Applied Mathematics and Statistics.
+My name is Francis Emmanuel Calingo, and I'm a Toronto-based aspiring geospatial data scientist with an undergraduate degree in Applied Mathematics and Statistics.
 My value lies in being able to transform data into visualizations and comprehensive analysis that I can present to non-technical audiences, my mathematical and statistical intuition when it comes to problem solving, and my domain knowledge in the realm of social science.
 I currently seek opportunities, whether in academia, professional settings, internship programs, or freelance, that is conducive of my goal of socioeconomic and demographic research and applying data science techniques in order to ascertain valuable insights for policymakers.</p>

 <a href="https://github.com/Francis-Calingo/Project-Stack"><b>Please click here to be redirected to my Project Stack!</b></a>